legendcodermartino1245/ldac-optimization-guide/README.md

 ## ✅ Developer Options Are Safe — Just Clean Up After Yourself

 You **can freely use Developer Options** to tweak Bluetooth audio — there’s nothing wrong with that.
-But before you rely on apps like Bluetooth Codec Changer (BCC), make sure to **clean up leftover settings** that might interfere.
+But before you rely on other methods which there are, make sure to **clean up leftover settings** that might interfere.

 ### 🧼 Clean-Up Checklist: